Skip to main content

 Here's a small video dotviewer, moving around and searching in the json graph.
 By writing a bit of extra Python code the dotviewer can also be extended to add hyperlinks in the graphs to navigate to different views (for example, we did that for the callgraphs above).

-All in all this is a really powerful approach to understand the behaviour of some of code, or when debugging complicated problems and we have gotten a huge amount of milage out of this over the years.
+All in all this is a really powerful approach to understand the behaviour of some of code, or when debugging complicated problems and we have gotten a huge amount of mileage out of this over the years.
 It can be seen as an instance of moldable development ("a way of programming through which you construct custom tools for each problem").
 And it's really easy to get into!
 The Graphviz language is quite a simple text-based language that can be applied to a huge amount of different visualization situations.

 PyPy v7.3.4: release of python 2.7 and 3.7